NONYA DELIGHTS

 109 North Bridge Road, Funan Mall, #04-07, Singapore 179105

 Traditional and modern Peranakan, such as Fried Chicken Wings with Belacan Mayo.
+The menu is full of homestyle dishes from the recipes of grandma passed down to daughter and granddaughter.

 The Blue Ginger